15. March 2024

 • Economical energy consumption

 The applications of a PAN are diverse and range from connecting peripheral devices such as keyboards and mice to a computer to exchanging data between mobile devices.
-It is also used in entertainment systems, building automation, medical technology and the Internet of Things.

 Virtual Private Network